Loading…

 The high-leverage patterns:

 Content marketing.
 A bootstrapped company can plausibly produce 3–5x the content of an equivalent 2023 operation at the same headcount.
-SEO content, customer case studies, comparison pages, lifecycle email — all materially faster with AI assistance.
+SEO content, customer case studies, comparison pages, lifecycle email — all materially faster with AI assistance, and it's the same leverage that lets freelancers and contractors punch well above their weight.

 Sales operations.
 Lead research, account prep, follow-up sequences, proposal generation.
 One bootstrapped salesperson with good AI workflows can manage a pipeline that previously needed two.